FairBalance: How to Achieve Equalized Odds With Data Pre-processing: Experiments

 \subsection{Evaluation}

-The two machine learning fairness metrics mAOD and mEOD described in Section~\ref{sec:multiple} are applied to evaluate the extend of equalized odds on multiple sensitive attributes.
+The two machine learning fairness metrics mAOD and mEOD described in Section~\ref{sec:multiple} and their smoothed version smAOD and smEOD in Section~\ref{sec:smooth} are applied to evaluate the violation of equalized odds.
 In the meantime, accuracy is applied to evaluate the overall prediction performance:

-Since class balancing is expected to impact the classifiers' prediction performance by favoring the minority class, we also apply the F$_1$ score on the minority class to reflect the prediction performance on the minority class: